openstack/nova/doc/source/man/nova-manage.rst

 The standard pattern for executing a nova-manage command is:
 ``nova-manage <category> <command> [<args>]``

-For example, to obtain a list of all projects:
-``nova-manage project list``

 Run without arguments to see a list of available command categories:
 ``nova-manage``

-Categories are user, project, role, shell, vpn, and floating.
+Categories are project, shell, vpn, and floating.
 Detailed descriptions are below.

 You can also run with a category argument such as user to see a list of all commands in that category:
-``nova-manage user``
+``nova-manage floating``

 These sections describe the available categories and arguments for nova-manage.